-(A) Goals for preparing an educated and skilled workforce, including preparing youth and individuals with barriers to employment and other populations

-(B) Goals for meeting the skilled workforce needs of employers
+- (A) GOALS for preparing an educated and skilled workforce, including preparing youth and individuals with barriers to employment and other populations - (B) GOALS for meeting the skilled workforce needs of employers the workforce system that play a critical role in meeting the strategic vision and goals in the District's plan.
+The five goals include:

-The District has five goals to meet the overarching federal WIOA goals of preparing individuals, including youth and persons with barriers, to be educated and skilled workers, and for meeting the skilled workforce needs of employers.
-These goals align with programs and services across the workforce system that play a critical role in meeting the strategic vision and goals in the District's plan.
-The five goals are:
+The District has five sub-goals for preparing an educated and skilled workforce, including youth and individuals with barriers to employment and other populations along with meeting the skilled workforce needs of employers.
+These goals will align with programs and services across

-Goal 1: Enhance Training Opportunities and Ensure Training Program Quality
+Goal 1: Increase Training Opportunities and Address Quality for Residents and Students

 Establish and promote diverse pathways to quality jobs, including registered apprenticeships and other work-based learning models, tailored to develop specific skills and competencies for varied occupational opportunities.
-Promote training opportunities for stackable credentials (e.g., CNA and Phlebotomy credentials) and increase stackable credential attainment.
+Increase stackable credentials (i.e. CNA and Phlebotomy credentials)

-The District has the opportunity to improve the way residents receive assistance in finding the appropriate training offerings and training providers that align with their career goals, which will increase the pool of skilled and credentialed talent available to District businesses.
+The District has the opportunity to improve the way they help residents find the appropriate training and training and providers that align with their career goals and thus, establishing skilled and credentialed talent pools available to District businesses.

-The Workforce Investment Council and Office of State Superintendent for Education regularly attend cross-agency working groups to develop the WIOA and Perkins state plans to strengthen alignment between agencies and create connections to ensure residents' experience within the education-toemployment continuum is seamless and supportive.
+The Workforce Investment Council and Office of State Superintendent for Education regularly attend cross-agency working groups to develop the WIOA and Perkins state plans to strengthen alignment between agencies and create connections to ensure residents' experience within the education-to-employment continuum is seamless and supportive.
 Through the coordinated effort of the State Plan working groups, the WIC and OSSE have identified a set of joint strategies to achieve the goals outlined in each plan.

-- Establish diverse pathways to quality jobs, including registered apprenticeships and work-based learning models. - Strengthen alignment between career and technical education pathways and workforce options.

-- Develop a system-wide approach to career readiness and measure the quality of workbased learning opportunities. - Increase stackable credentials and streamline the training provider application process.
+- Establish diverse pathways to quality jobs, including registered apprenticeships and work-based learning models. - Strengthen alignment between career and technical education pathways and workforce options. - Develop a system-wide approach to career readiness and measure the quality of work-based learning opportunities. - Increase stackable credentials and streamline the training provider application process.